JorelAli/CommandAPI/docssrc/src/permissions.md

 ## Child Base Permissions
 ### Example - /economy command with argument permissions
-Child Based Permissions allow you to group permissions together in groups, we acheive this by laying out our permission groups in the `plugin.yml` which Bukkit registers as valid permissions.
-When we then check if our player has a permission bukkit all considers if they have the child of a permission aswell.
-This not only keeps things easier to manage, it cleans up your code in the CommandAPI and gives you a nice place to layout out all of your permissions, what they do and what other permissions inheirt them.
+Child Based Permissions allow you to group permissions together, we achieve this by laying out our permission groups in the `plugin.yml` file which Bukkit registers as valid permissions.
+When the CommandAPI checks if our player has a permission Bukkit considers if they have the child of a permission as well.
+This not only keeps permissions easier to manage, it also makes your code cleaner and gives you a nice place to layout out all of your permissions, what they do and what other permissions inherit them.

 For example, say we're registering a command `/economy`: